fabiobatalha/crossrefapi/README.rst

 ---------------------------------------

 Respecting the Crossref API polices for polite requests.
-This library allows users to setup an Etiquette Class to be used in the http requests.
+This library allows users to setup an Etiquette object to be used in the http requests.

 .. code-block:: python